All GeneratorsDealsCompareMy PicksGenerator Finder

 Is dual-fuel or tri-fuel worth the extra cost over gasoline-only models?

 For most buyers focused on emergency preparedness, yes.
 Dual-fuel generators let you run on propane when gasoline is unavailable, which is common during natural disasters and extended power outages.
 Propane stores indefinitely without degrading, unlike gasoline which can go stale in as little as 30 days without stabilizer.
 Propane also burns cleaner, producing less carbon buildup in the engine and extending maintenance intervals.
 The trade-off is slightly lower wattage output on propane, typically 10 to 15% less than gasoline, and the need to keep propane tanks on hand.
 Tri-fuel models like the Westinghouse iGen8200TFc and DuroMax XP11000iHT add natural gas, which is ideal for homes with an existing gas line since the supply is essentially unlimited during most outages.
 For weekend camping or occasional use, gasoline-only models like the Honda EU2200i save money without sacrificing much practicality.
+See our hurricane preparedness guide for more on fuel planning during emergencies.

 How loud is 48 dB compared to 64 dB in real-world terms?